M3wP/Monopoly/C64/readme.md

 ## For Testing (Needs Confirmation):
 * Player focus restored after player lose to player interrupt?
 * Money cap (32767) not exceeded on addcash?
-* Don't allow leave management when -ve hses, htls at all
+* Don't allow leave management when -ve hses, htls at all.
-* Must pay works from trade/elimination?
+* Must pay works after trade/elimination?
+* Multiple eliminations in one turn works?
-* Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player)
+* Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player).
 * Ensure all options/pages are displayed for all menus.
 * In elmination, trdsel dialog doesn't show cash value.
 * GOFree cards properly traded in trades.

 ## Change History (Since Version 0.01.99A)
+* 14JUL2018
+	* Normalise VIC-II settings in bootstrap.
+	* Add strings for CPU players menu (setup9).
+	* Change texts on trade6 menu for action updating.
+	* Prompt for actions taken on auction menu.
+	* Fix rulesDoCommitMrtg to not step through all squares (just squares in group), to also check improvements and correctly flag mortgage.
+	* Don't improve in rulesDoConstructAtLevel when have insufficient funds already.
+	* Change setting/usetting of carry in gameAmountIsLess (et al) to match CPU unsigned behaviour for less than (carry clear not carry set).
+	* Bump version.
+	* Implement AutoAuction.
+	* Fix GOFree card trade?
 * 13JUL2018
+	* CPU mustn't roll and then post in AutoGaol.
 	* Add debugging data (player and address) for CPU fault to null0 dialog.
 	* Save the last selected button and attempt to restore it as the current selection when redrawing the same menu.
 This should work when going